THE MASS OF DARK MATTER:An Integer Derivation of 0.88 GeV via Topological Exclusion

 7 Conclusion

-The Selection-Stitch Model provides a complete identity for the ”Missing Mass” of the universe:
+The Selection-Stitch Model provides a complete identity for the ”Missing Mass”:

 1. Identity: Dark Matter is a Figure-Eight Knot (4